campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-06-22-19-06-12
+- Added /templates/pdf-default/style.css widths.
+- Renamed strPostalAddressFormat to strAddressFormat.
+Updated to be a generic address concatenator.

 2025-06-22-16-14-04
 - Renamed Pounds to Weight with an assumed unit of measure in Products, Sales, and SalesItems.
 - Added \xan\tags->valueWithTags.